alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/team-foundation-build-share-builds-among-multiple-servers.md

 Now you can use this new machine to run Builds simply specifying this agent when you create a Build Definition, or you can use it when you manually queue new build.
 It is really important that the user credentials used to run the Build Service in the new Build machine has the right to access the Team Foundation Server Machine as stated before.

-If you had already installed the team Build engine with a wrong user donâ€™t panic, you can still manually change build machine settings to correctly access TFS.
+If you had already installed the team Build engine with a wrong user don't panic, you can still manually change build machine settings to correctly access TFS.
 Go to Service control panel and change the credential used by the â€œVisual Studio Team Foundation Buildâ€ service to use an user that has sufficient credential for TFS.
 Now restart the service.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb38.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image38.png)